Crypto-TII/TLS1.3/README.md

 Try it a few times - it randomly asks for a HelloRetryRequest and a Key Update, testing this code (but it does not allow resumption)

-See list.txt for some websites that work OK and test different functionality.
+See doc/list.txt for some websites that work OK and test different functionality.

 ## Client side Authentication